weekenthralling/tablegpt-agent/README.md

 In `tablegpt-agent`, this plugin is used to better format 'pandas-unfriendly' datasets, making them more understandable for the subsequent steps.
 This plugin is optional; if used, it serves as the very first step in the [File Reading workflow](#file-reading-workflow), easing the difficulity of data analysis in the subsequent workflow.

+## Evaluation

+This repository also includes a collection of evaluation scripts for table-related benchmarks.
+The evaluation scripts and datasets can be found in the `realtabbench` directory.
+For more details, please refer to the [RealTabBench README](realtabbench/README.md).

 ## Liscence

+`tablegpt-agent` is unser Apache-2.0 License.
+For more information, see the [LICENSE](LICENSE) file.

 ## Model Card